mkdirlove/ADMIN-LOGIN/README.md

 -> Then enter the coomand "$ cd" to go to the main Termux directory.
 -> $ cd ../usr/etc
 -> $ nano bash.bashrc
--> Enter the address "login.py" earlier (cd admin_login && login.py).
+-> Enter the address "login.py" earlier (cd admin_login && login.py && cd).
--> Open a new look to test.
+-> Open a new tab to test.